sdbs-uni-p/JSONSchemaWitnessGeneration/README.md

 ### Executing Experiments on Specific Datasets
 To execute experiments on a specific dataset (e.g., the excluded datasets mentioned above), supply the optional parameter ``-i <dataset>`` to ``run-JSONAlgebra`` or ``run-jsongenerator``, replacing ``<dataset>`` with the datasets path, relative to [JSONAlgebra/JsonSchema_To_Algebra/expDataset](artifacts/JSONAlgebra/JsonSchema_To_Algebra/expDataset).

 For instance, to run experiments with our tool on [github/excluded-ours/timeout](artifacts/JSONAlgebra/JsonSchema_To_Algebra/expDataset/github/excluded-ours/timeout), run ``./run-JSONAlgebra -i github/excluded-ours/timeout``.
-Results will be store in a subdirectory of [results](artifacts/results), named like the dataset with slashes (/) replaced by dashes (-).
+Results will be stored in a subdirectory of [results](artifacts/results), named like the dataset with slashes (/) replaced by dashes (-).
 Hence, in our example, results will be stored in ``results/github-excluded-ours-timeout``.

 ### Additional Settings
 By default, ``run-JSONAlgebra.sh`` runs single-threaded without a timeout.
 The settings can be changed through parameters ``--timeout <ms>`` and ``--threads <number>``, allowing to specify, as integer values, the timeout in ms and the number of threads.